The 27 Best Places To Eat & Drink In DetroitHere’s our pick for the best places to eat and drink in Motor City.

 Asking where you should eat in Detroit is a lot like figuring out who the best Motown singer was.
 Marvin Gaye?
 The Supremes?
-Michael Jackson when he was the most talented child on Earth?
+Stevie Wonder when he was the most talented child on Earth?
 There are a lot of options to choose from, but luckily that’s where we come in.

 Here’s our guide to where to eat and drink across the Motor City.
 It includes everything from the city’s best coney dogs to where to get Thai food and barbecue in Corktown, along with some great group dinner and date options in between.
 We’ve only scratched the surface, but this is a great start for the next time you’re in Detroit.